 Prior to joining TADWA as CEO in 2017, Steve was Founder and Managing Director of internet pioneer Pretzel Logic, winner of WAITTA Achiever of the Year 2002, and a State Finalist Ernst & Young Entrepreneur of the Year 2001.

-He is currently a National Board Member of Home Modifications Australia and a member of the Home Modification Information Clearing House (HMInfo) Advisory Committee.
+He is currently Chairman of of Home Modifications Australia and a member of the Home Modification Information Clearing House (HMInfo) Advisory Committee.

 Manager, Product Sales